billfoxco/seeing-md/SEEING.md

 - ask what perception will be amplified if the output is used at scale

 AI should help reveal the lens in the loop, not make the lens more efficient and invisible.

+Seeing is not private.
+Its effects reach everyone a decision touches, and AI extends that reach.

 AI scales the seeing that shaped it.